 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Purchasing Managers job description, Purchasing Managers salary, Purchasing Managers information, what is the job of a Purchasing Manager like, pros and cons about Purchasing Managers, colleges and universities for Purchasing Managers, is Purchasing Managers the right career for me, Quite Hard careers to get into, careers in Management
+Purchasing Managers job description, Purchasing Managers salary, Purchasing Managers information, what is the job of a Purchasing Manager like, pros and cons about Purchasing Managers, colleges and universities for Purchasing Managers, is Purchasing Managers the right career for me, careers in Management